Updated August 2024

 Cybersecurity is a must-have for all modern businesses

-So, to withstand — and stay ahead of — this rapidly evolving threat landscape, smart business leaders must put cybersecurity at the heart of their operations, boosting their prognosis in a world filled with threat actors.
+As our societies and organizations become more digitalized, the opportunities for digital threats increase.
+To stay resilient and ahead of this rapidly changing threat landscape, business leaders need to prioritize cybersecurity at the core of their operations, enhancing their readiness in a world full of threat actors.

 Beyond ROI: ensuring cybersecurity resilience